Extending the weak cosmic censorship conjecture to the charged Buchdahl star by employing the gedanken experiments: Discussion

 In this paper, the main aim is to extend WCCC to a non black hole compact object like BS.
 This question is motivated by the fact that the latter does share almost all the properties with the former~\cite{Dadhich22,Sum-Dad22}.
 It is indeed the most compact non black hole object \cite{Pani22}.
 What was then expected was that, as for BH, WCCC may be violated at the linear order which would however be restored when non-linear perturbations were included.
 This is precisely what we have been able to bear out for the Buchdahl star by a detailed analysis paralleling the BH case.

-There is one critical difference between BH and BS is that boundary of the former is a null surface from which nothing could come out while for the latter it is timelike allowing both way crossing.
+The one critical difference between BH and BS is that boundary of the former is a null surface from which nothing could come out while for the latter it is timelike allowing both way crossing.
 What it would mean for accretion process being considered for overcharging of BS is that matter might also have some outflow.
-This would perhaps further hinder the overcharging effort.
-It therefore appears that timelike boundary of BS may in fact further work counter to the accretion process.
+This would further hinder the overcharging effort.
+It therefore appears that timelike boundary of BS may in fact further work counter to the accretion process of overcharging.
+This would have been very pertinent, had the case been otherwise; i.e., accretion process helped overcharging.

+One may ask that this analysis could have been carried out at any radius $r$.
+No, that couldn't have been the case because the question of overcharging arises only when the extremal limit is defined.
+The extremal limit is defined only for BH and BS as characterized respectively by $\Phi(r) = 1/2, 4/9$.
+It is however true that the analysis proceeds as if the boundary is null.
+The pertinent point is that its non-null character does not go contrary to the result, instead it goes in line.
+It should however be appreciated that even though BS boundary is not null, it is very close to the BH horizon and hence for all practical purposes it is almost as compact an object as BH.
+It should therefore be not surprising if it shares the properties with BH.

 There is one very distinct difference between the linear and non-linear case.
 For the former, the WCCC violation requires the condition Eq.~(\ref{Eq:con_linear}) while there is no such condition as shown in Eq.~(\ref{Eq:final}) for the non-linear case.
 That is, WCCC would always be respected without any constraints on the parameters.